Rodenstock GmbH: Founding years (1877–1920)

-The company was founded in Würzburg (Germany) by Josef Rodenstock under the name Optisches Institut G. Rodenstock in 1877.
-In the beginning, the company produced barometers, ophthalmic lenses and -frames, scales, as well as various measuring instruments in its precision mechanics workshop.
-In 1880, Rodenstock developed his first patented products, the so-called Diaphragma lenses, and only two years later he already exported them to Austria, Switzerland, the Netherlands, Denmark, Italy and Russia.
-From 1883 onward, the company was based in Munich, and a grinding shop was established in Regen (Bavarian Forest) in 1898.
-In 1899, Rodenstock started producing the first sunglasses with UV protection.
-In 1886, he acquired the Rodenstock company grounds at Isartalstraße (today's Dreimühlenviertel); and when Josef's son Alexander Rodenstock joined the company in 1905, Rodenstock's entire production was moved to Munich.
+The company was founded in Würzburg, Germany by Josef Rodenstock under the name Optisches Institut G. Rodenstock in 1877.
+The company produced barometers, ophthalmic lenses and frames, scales, and various measuring instruments in its precision mechanics workshop.
+In 1880, Rodenstock developed his first patented products, the "Diaphragma lenses", and two years later he exported them to Austria, Switzerland, the Netherlands, Denmark, Italy and Russia.
+From 1883 onwards, the company was based in Munich, and a grinding shop was established in Regen in 1898.
+In 1899, Rodenstock started production of the first sunglasses with UV protection.
+In 1886, he acquired the Rodenstock company grounds at Isartalstraße (today's Dreimühlenviertel).
+When Josef's son Alexander Rodenstock joined the company in 1905, Rodenstock's entire production was moved to Munich.

-Entering camera lens- and defence production (1920–1953)
+Entering camera lens and defence production (1920–1953)

-From the 1920s onward, Rodenstock launched the mass production of camera lenses for a large number of major camera manufacturers.
-As the result of pressure from the clients for these lenses, the company stopped the production of its own cameras.
-Between 1930 and 1939, Rodenstock established representatives and offices on all major markets worldwide.
+In the 1920s, Rodenstock began mass production of camera lenses for a large number of major camera manufacturers.
+Due to high demand for these lenses, the company stopped production of its own cameras.
+Between 1930 and 1939, Rodenstock established representatives and offices in all major markets worldwide.

 During WWII, Rodenstock manufactured armaments such as binoculars and optical prisms for tanks.
-The company also continued to manufacture eyeglasses, as those were deemed of military importance and indispensable.
-After the war, Rodenstock once again focused on its core competences, particularly the fields of ophthalmic lenses and -frames.
+The company also continued to manufacture eyeglasses, as those were deemed militarily important and indispensable.
+After the war, Rodenstock once again focused on its core competencies, particularly the fields of ophthalmic lenses and frames.